Rjesh2006/examination_structure_flowchart/Estimate.md

- ⚠️ **Disclaimer**: The resource configuration and cost estimates provided here are based on the current deployment plan for the Student ERP database.
+ ⚠️**Disclaimer**: The resource configuration and cost estimates provided here are based on the current deployment plan for the Student ERP database.
 These figures are indicative and subject to change.
-We follow an agile approach and remain flexible to adjust resources and capacity based on evolving needs and usage patterns.
+We follow an agile approach and remain flexible to adjust resources and capacity based on evolving needs and usage patterns , refrence's also taken from  llm's.

 # Azure Cloud Infrastructure Proposal
 ## Enterprise-Scale Centralized ERP System for Multi-College University